MedFuncta: A Unified Framework for Learning Efficient Medical Neural Fields: Method

-To efficiently create a set of NFs, we aim to meta-learn the shared parameters $\theta$ such that we can fit a signal $s_i$ by only optimizing $\phi^{(i)}$ for \emph{very few} update steps \cite{dupont2022coin++,dupont2022data} (see \autoref{fig:network}).
+\paragraph{Efficient Meta-Learning with Context Reduction} To efficiently create a set of NFs, we aim to meta-learn the shared parameters $\theta$ such that we can fit a signal $s_i$ by only optimizing $\phi^{(i)}$ for \emph{very few} update steps (see \autoref{fig:network}).
 We follow a CAVIA approach \cite{zintgraf2019fast}, shown in \autoref{fig:meta_learn}, by defining an optimization process over the shared model parameters:

-where in each \emph{meta/outer-loop} update step (i.e., the optimization of $\theta$), the \emph{inner-loop} optimizes $\phi^{(i)}$ from scratch ($\phi_0^{(i)} := \mathbf{0}$), performing $G$ update steps: